The Year in E-Books 2016

 Join thousands of readers and try the free ILMK magazine at Flipboard!

-* I am linking to the same thing at the regular Amazon site, and at AmazonSmile.
 When you shop at AmazonSmile, half a percent of your purchase price on eligible items goes to a non-profit you choose.
 It will feel just like shopping at Amazon: you’ll be using your same account.
 The one thing for you that is different is that you pick a non-profit the first time you go (which you can change whenever you want)…and the good feeling you’ll get.
 Shop ’til you help!
 By the way, it’s been interesting lately to see Amazon remind me to “start at AmazonSmile” if I check a link on the original Amazon site.
 I do buy from AmazonSmile, but I have a lot of stored links I use to check for things.